tikv/website/content/docs/4.0/tasks/try/introduction.md

 ---
-title: Try
+title: Try TiKV
-description: Try TiKV
+description: Get Started with TiKV
 menu:
     "4.0":
         parent: Tasks
         weight: 1
 ---

-There are two ways to start a TiKV cluster:
+There are two ways to quickly spin up a TiKV cluster for testing purposes:

 * [Getting Started with TiKV Operator](../tikv-operator)
 * [Using Docker Stack](../docker-stack)